-The point is: To see your “-athon” event through to the end, you’re going to need the help of a planning committee, an event committee, and a number of dedicated staff members and volunteers.
+The point is: To see your “-athon” event through to the end, you’re going to need the help of a planning committee, a host committee, and a number of dedicated staff members and volunteers.

 Step 2: Select a Date, Time, and Location